mozilla-spidermonkey/spidermonkey.dev/_posts/2021-05-04-implementing-private-fields.markdown

 The actual specification changes are provided by the [class fields proposal][class-fields], specifically the [changes to the specification text][specdiff].
 I won't cover every piece of this specification text, but I'll call out specific aspects to help elucidate the differences between specification text and implementation.

 First, the specification adds the notion of [`[[PrivateName]]`][privatename], which is a globally unique field identifier.
-This global uniqueness is to ensure that if you two classes cannot access each other's fields merely by having the same name.
+This global uniqueness is to ensure that two classes cannot access each other's fields merely by having the same name.

 ```js
 function createClass() {